ravenkimr/ZenDesk-2.0/README.md

 ### Persistent State

-- **Transcript and Summary Generation**: Provides prompt transcriptions and accurate summaries, albeit with limitations in accuracy and formatting due to AI processing.
+- **Transcript and Summary Generation**: Provides prompt transcriptions, albeit with limitations in accuracy and formatting due to AI processing.

 ---